hoang-tran/hoang-tran.github.io/_drafts/how-to-write-automated-ui-tests-in-ios.md

   * password field is empty.
   * username field is empty.
   * entering incorrect username or password.
-* at Note screen, it tests scenario when:
+* at Home screen, it tests scenario when:
   * adding a new note.
   * deleting notes.
   * editting an existing note.

-**It looks funny**.
+I don't know about you but I have to admit that **it looks funny**.

 Firing up the UI tests and watch it flies through everything is a fun experience.

-So the next time someone asks you to show the app, just run the UI tests.
+So next time when someone asks you to show your app, just run the UI tests.
 He'll be amazed and impressed at the same time. 😜

 # Why should we write automated UI tests?